roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "I understand," Cori said, biting her lip.
 "It's a fair offer.
 I just don't know."

  "Well, decide quick," the deputy said.
 "The motel is right over there.
 My house is about a five miles on down the road.
 Either way, it's time to make a choice."
-Report_Story #3